Aetopia/NVIDIA-Driver-Downloader/README.md

 # NVIDIA Driver Downloader
-Allows you to download NVIDIA Game Ready and Studio drivers via the command line.
+Allows you to download NVIDIA Game Ready and Studio drivers via the command-line.
 Made with 🐍 Python!

 # Usage:
 1. `-download <Driver Version>`: Download the latest driver or a specified driver version.